 The extreme, economically destructive and immensely costly efforts by participating Western nations to reduce temperature by their own de-carbonization should be seen in context:

-- the changing global temperature patterns, the current ~20 year standstill and likely impending cooling.
+- the changing global temperature patterns, the current ~20 year standstill and possible impending cooling.

 - the rapidly growing CO2 emissions from the bulk of the world’s most populous nations as they continue their development in accordance with or beyond the Paris Climate Agreement.